abdalrahman-alhmouz/reading-notes-4/401/class-03.md

 # Data Modeling & NoSQL Databases

 ## Why would a developer choose to make data models?
-  because it have a lot of advantages like :
+  because it has a lot of advantages like :
   - Provide very efficient "High-speed" retrieval.
   - Ability to handle more relationship types.
   - Ease of data access.